edkrueger/eco395m-2022-fall/syllabus.md

 * Due dates will be announced as homeworks is assigned.
 Homeworks will typically be due a week from when they are assigned.
 * Late homework will _not_ be accepted.
 * The _two_ lowest-scoring homeworks will be dropped to allow you some flexibility throughout the semester.
-* Howeworks will be submitted in _private_ Github repositories by submitting the link to Canvas and inviting the TAs.
+* Homeworks will be submitted in _private_ Github repositories.
+You must invite the TA(s) and me as collaborators.
+We'll be able to find your homeworks if you follow the instructions in the assignments.
 Homework solutions may not be made public.
+Grades will be posted on Canvas.
+You will not need to submit homeworks on Canvas.

 ### Group Projects and Group Project Presentations